 where - determinant of a matrix, which is cut down from A by removing row i and column j (first minor).

-The main difference of this calculator from calculator Inverse matrix calculator is modular arithmetic.
-Modulo operation is used in all calculations and division by determinant is replaced with multiplication by modular multiplicative inverse of determinant, refer to Modular Multiplicative Inverse.
+The main difference between this calculator and calculator Inverse matrix calculator is modular arithmetic.
+Modulo operation is used in all calculations, and division by determinant is replaced with multiplication by the modular multiplicative inverse of determinant, refer to Modular Multiplicative Inverse.